-- 1. the mixed use is consistent with the purpose set out in 590.2 of this By-Law; - 2. execution, delivery and recording of such covenants, agreements and instruments running with the land and binding on the owner of the parcel, its legal representative, successors, heirs and assigns, and enforceable by the Town, as the Board may require, and in form and substance satisfactory to it, in order to ensure adherence to the terms of the Special Permit issued hereunder;
+- 1. the mixed use is consistent with the purpose set out in 590.2 of this By-Law; - 2. execution, delivery and recording of such covenants, agreements and instruments running with the land and binding on the owner of the parcel, its legal representative, successors, heirs and assigns, and enforceable by the Town, as the Board may require, and in form and substance

-- 3. the prior approval of detailed plans for the project including, without limiting the generality of the foregoing, plans showing all structures and improvements on the parcel, all ways and utilities serving the same (which plans shall, except as waived by the Planning Board, comply with the procedural and substantive Rules and Regulations of the Planning Board), all lot lines, easements and rights of way of record, building plans and specifications illustrating preliminary landscaping and architectural design, showing types, location and layout of buildings, typical elevations, as well as the general height, bulk and appearance of structures, and such other and further documents, studies, reports or data which the Board deems desirable in order to assist it in making its determination; - 4. the Board may, in appropriate cases, impose density, dimensional and setback requirements in addition to those required by this By-Law; and - 5. the Board may, in appropriate cases, reduce the density, dimensional and setback requirements set forth elsewhere in this By-Law. - 580.8 Permitted Uses and Intensity of Use: - the specific mixture of uses and square footages within the Conference Recreational District shall be the prerogative of the developer, subject to design and Site Plan Review powers accorded to the Planning Board, except that any Special Permit application with the Conference Recreational District must include an existing or proposed regulation 18 hole golf course, par 70 or higher and meet the minimum lot size requirement set forth in 590.9.a below.
-Permitted Uses - In addition to the uses allowed with the Conference Recreational District, the Planning Board may allow such other uses, including, but not limited to, residential units, single family or multifamily, free standing, attached and/or multi-story, but excluding large, so-called "big box" retail uses, that the Planning Board deems to be appropriate, best and highest land uses within the Conference Recreational District and in harmony with the general purpose of this By-Law, upon finding that allowing said uses will encourage the preservation of valuable open space and promote the more efficient use of land in harmony with its natural features and will protect and promote the health, safety and general welfare of the inhabitants of the Town.
+- satisfactory to it, in order to ensure adherence to the terms of the Special Permit issued hereunder: - 3. the prior approval of detailed plans for the project including, without limiting the generality of the foregoing, plans showing all structures and improvements on the parcel, all ways and utilities serving the same (which plans shall, except as waived by the Planning Board, comply with the procedural and substantive Rules and Regulations of the Planning Board), all lot lines, easements and rights of way of record, building plans and specifications illustrating preliminary landscaping and architectural design, showing types, location and layout of buildings, typical elevations, as well as the general height, bulk and appearance of structures, and such other and further documents, studies, reports or data which the Board deems desirable in order to assist it in making its determination; - 4. the Board may, in appropriate cases, impose density, dimensional and setback requirements in addition to those required by this By-Law; and - 5. the Board may, in appropriate cases, reduce the density, dimensional and setback requirements set forth elsewhere in this By-Law.

+580.8 Permitted Uses and Intensity of Use:

+1. the specific mixture of uses and square footages within the Conference Recreational District shall be the prerogative of the developer, subject to design and Site Plan Review powers accorded to the Planning Board, except that any Special Permit application with the Conference Recreational District must include an existing or proposed regulation 18 hole golf course, par 70 or higher and meet the minimum lot size requirement set forth in 590.9.a below.